NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 --image-list
     A file containing the list of images, when they are too many to specify on the command line.
-Use in the file a space or newline as separator.See also ``--camera-list``.
+Use in the file a space or newline as separator.
+See also ``--camera-list``.

 --camera-list
     A file containing the list of cameras, when they are too many to specify on the command line.
+If the images have embedded camera information, such as for ISIS, this file may be omitted, or specify the image names instead of camera names.

 --update-isis-cubes-with-csm-state
     Save the model state of optimized CSM cameras as part of the .cub